kubernetes/kubernetes/docs/design/daemon.md

 ## Functionality

-The Daemon Controller will support standard API features:
+The Daemon Controller supports standard API features:
 - create
-  - The spec for daemon controllers will have a pod template field.
+  - The spec for daemon controllers has a pod template field.
   - Using the pod’s node selector field, Daemon controllers can be restricted to operate over nodes that have a certain label.
 For example, suppose that in a cluster some nodes are labeled ‘database’.
 You can use a daemon controller to launch a datastore pod on exactly those nodes labeled ‘database’.
   - Using the pod's node name field, Daemon controllers can be restricted to operate on a specified node.
   - The spec for pod templates that run with the Daemon Controller is the same as the spec for pod templates that run with the Replication Controller, except there will not be a ‘replicas’ field (exactly 1 daemon pod will be launched per node).
   - We will not guarantee that daemon pods show up on nodes before regular pods - run ordering is out of scope for this controller.
-  - The Daemon Controller will not guarantee that Daemon pods show up on nodes (for example because of resource limitations of the node), but will make a best effort to launch Daemon pods (like Replication Controllers do with pods)
+  - The initial implementation of Daemon Controller does not guarantee that Daemon pods show up on nodes (for example because of resource limitations of the node), but makes a best effort to launch Daemon pods (like Replication Controllers do with pods).
+Subsequent revisions might ensure that Daemon pods show up on nodes, pushing out other pods if necessary.
-  - A daemon controller named “foo” will add a “controller: foo” annotation to all the pods that it creates
+  - A daemon controller named “foo” adds a “controller: foo” annotation to all the pods that it creates
   - YAML example:
 ```YAML
   apiVersion: v1